jeffreysbrother/imagemin-test/README.md

 On the branch named only-images, running the above command will trigger only grunt-contrib-watch, grunt-newer, and grunt-contrib-imagemin.

+This task will generate a "dist" directory containing a processed HTML file that reflects the new CSS and JS (now minified and concatenated), and images that have been minified.
+Thanks to grunt-newer, this image minification process will only be carried out when the src/ directory contains images not contained in dist/.

 ##An Issue with the Mac##

 After getting everything working on my Windows machine, I cloned the repo and attempted to run "grunt watch" on my Mac.
 An error occurred during the imagemin task: `"Warning: Error: spawn ...
 ENOENT in file ...
 Use --force to continue."` I tried a great number of potentially dangerous things to solve this issue.
 In the end, removing the node_modules directory and running "npm install" again ended up fixing everything.
+This, by the way, does not appear to break the Grunt tasks if the changes are committed and pushed after switching to operating system b, and then pulling the code updates back to operating system a; the round-trip from Windows-Mac-Windows is working just fine for me.

 ##Future Tools or Features to Include##